Homeomorphistic/risk-tolerance/the-bond-book/ch_9_mbs.md

 reinvest at lower rates.
 This is way GNMAs may decline in value and your return will be lower.

 Suppose interest rates rise.
 Prepayments are slowing down, so longer life of GNMA.
-So you are holding GNMA longer when rates are higher and the price is likeyl to decline more than intermediate bonds.
+So you are holding GNMA longer when rates are higher and the price is likely to decline more than intermediate bonds.

 Conclusions: volatility is slighltly less because GNMAs are treated as intermediate instruments.
 **They yield more than treasuries on current yield basis, but when total return is considered, there are time periods when they may not perform as well as treasuries.**

 # Prepayment assumptions
-At first prepayment patters is based on the data compiled by the Federal Housing Administration and was used to compare pools of GNMAs.
+At first prepayment patterns were based on the data compiled by the Federal Housing Administration and was used to compare pools of GNMAs.
 Then came CPR model (constant prepayment rate) with constant rates of mortgages prepays.
 At the time of writing book the standard is Public Securities Association (PSA) model.
 It's a combination of previous models.

-Average life is a technical term that approximates time , when half of the principal will be paid.
+Average life is a technical term that approximates time, when half of the principal will be paid.
 It is used to compare the cash flow from GNMA to the YTM of a treasury whos maturity is the same as average life.